-As a Community Manager, experience in the game sector might not always be essential but demonstrating a passion and understanding for games will give you the advantage.
-You will need to showcase experience in content, social media, marketing, analytics and customer support.
+As a Community Manager, experience in the game sector will likely be essential so demonstrating a passion and understanding for games will be important.
+You will also need to showcase experience in content, social media, marketing, analytics and customer support.
 For more general ideas on developing your CV, see our top tips page.

 Whatever role you are working in, it is essential that you understand the game making process.
 You can head to our build a game section for first steps; join a regular game jam to build up your skills & network; or start modding others games to gain experience.